Yolin07/Lina/README.md

 # Favorite food
-•adobong manok/
+•adobong manok
 •minudo

 # My Self
--simple,strong,shy,and friendly type of girl  who love to be alone and fighting for her dreams for her family.
+•simple,strong,shy,and friendly type of girl  who love to be alone and fighting for her dreams for her family.

 # kuromi lover
    [Yolin] (https://pin.it/3YdUftfmV)